 "We are anticipating that people will be able to hook up throughout the winter," she said.

-In the meantime, the Guilford Selectboard continues to address smaller
+In the meantime, the Guilford Selectboard continues to address smaller aspects of the project.

 Officials on Monday allocated $4,500 to Guilford Volunteer Fire Department so that firefighters can buy equipment needed to connect their trucks with seven new hydrants installed as part of the pipeline.